dtrebilco/CSVDatabase/README.md

 |Medium|1|Standard difficulty |
 |Hard|2|Hardest difficulty |

-Enum tables are not loaded at runtime, but have their values baked into the runtime by having code generated.
+Enum tables are not loaded at runtime, but have their values baked into generated code.
 These are needed when the runtime has logic that directly uses types.

 ```C++
 enum class GameMode : uint8_t